 Taiwan has designated two foreign ports, Port Louis and Cape Town for SBT transhipment of its flagged vessels since March 2010.
-Its officials stationed at Port Louis and Cape Town are responsible for inspecting all of SBT catch.
+Its officials stationed at Port Louis and Cape Town are responsible for supervising all of SBT catch and sampling inspection the catch.